middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/4-faculty-organization-and-governance.md

 The Faculty Evaluation Committee shall review a faculty Annual Review file only when requested to do so by the faculty member in question, or by the respective school dean, or by the VPAA (see page 28).

 The Faculty Evaluation Committee may also evaluate and recommend changes to the current systems and policies governing faculty contracts.
-It also may evaluate and recommend changes to the process of evaluating faculty performance, with particular attention to any inequities that may arise as a result of separate school policies\*.\* Any such recommended changes shall first be approved by the Faculty Senate before forwarding to the VPAA.
+It also may evaluate and recommend changes to the process of evaluating faculty performance, with particular attention to any inequities that may arise as a result of separate school policies.
+Any such recommended changes shall first be approved by the Faculty Senate before forwarding to the VPAA.

 The Faculty Evaluation Committee shall conduct its deliberations in closed meetings.
 All proceedings of this Committee will respect the privacy of all individuals involved in any evaluation.